vishaldhiman28/React-and-Django-Based-Smart-OCR/README.md

 # React-and-Django-Based-Smart-OCR
-Development in Process :- A smart OCR using Computer Vision and Image Processing Techniques.
+A smart OCR using Computer Vision and Image Processing Techniques.
+(This can not give desired output sometimes because I have not used deep learning till now.
+I will be improving it and also I will host the app on some cloud platform in the future.)

     Frontend/  : contains Frontend implementation for the app using React